 Cauliflower Health Benefits:

-There’s a lot of hype around almonds as a superfood—they’ve got the highest concentration of nutrients per ounce, healthy omega-6 fats, lots of magnesium, and powerful antioxidants—but walnuts have loads of their own super qualities!
+There’s a lot of hype around almonds as a superfood—they’ve got the highest concentration of nutrients per ounce, with tons of healthy fats, lots of magnesium, and powerful antioxidants.
+But, walnuts have their own deliciously super qualities!

 What Makes Walnuts “Super”?

 Walnuts have even more omega-6 fats than almonds per ounce, AND they’re the only nut that contains a significant amount of omega-3 fats.
 Most people have an imbalance between healthy fats—typically consuming far more omega-6s than omega-3s—so walnuts are a great source to increase your omega-3 intake.
 Walnuts contain a good amount of the omega-3 calledalpha-linolenic acid (ALA), which has numerous health benefits (It’s important to know, though, that ALA is a plant-based omega-3 and it doesn’t offer quite the same health benefits animal-based omega-3s, like EPA and DHA that we find in fish and fish oil.)

 And, walnuts ranked second in astudy comparing the antioxidant content of over 1,000 foods commonly eaten in the U.S. These antioxidants can have a range of benefits, from regulating our sleep cycle to protecting our bodies from chronic diseases.
 These super nuts also containtryptophan, which can help with sleep, as well as contribute to better moods.
 At a basic level, walnuts are also an incredible source of vitamins and minerals—and a deliciously crunchy snack!

 Per 1 ounce shelled walnut halves (28g, about 14 halves):

 Brain Health: the ALA, vitamin E, and antioxidants in walnuts help to keep ourbrains healthy over time, maintaining our cognitive functioning and motor skills as we age.